Checks if all elements in an array match a condition. Returns true if every element satisfies the block or is truthy.

 - Array#inject

-Combines all elements by applying a binary operation, accumulating a running result.
+Ruby's Array#inject method combines all array elements by applying a binary operation, accumulating a running result.
 Also known as reduce in other languages.

 - Array#intersection

-Returns a new array containing elements common to all arrays, preserving duplicates from the first array.
+Returns a new array containing the elements common to all given arrays, while preserving duplicates from the first array and keeping first-array order.

 - Array#intersection